LeoSuriano/FDS_vessel_project/README.md

 - A short report with the project description and findings.

 ## Main idea
 AIS vessel type labels can be missing or unreliable.
-The goal is to train a model that predicts a vessel’s macro-class (e.g., Cargo, Tanker, Passenger) from basic geometry and movement-related features.
+The goal is to train a model that predicts a vessel’s macro-class (e.g. Cargo, Tanker, Passenger and so on) from basic geometry and movement-related features.